saurav3199/CTF-writeups/ISITDTU_Quals/README.md

 ISIDTU CTF -> https://ctf.isitdtu.com

-Enjoyed the CTF but due to lack of time and manpower we tried to give our best.Many challenges solved by us after the contest finished.
+Enjoyed the CTF but we tried to give our best as there was limited time.
+Many challenges solved by us after the contest finished.

 I will share some of the writeups that I found interesting.